thehomeworkclub/.github/profile/README.md

 # THE HOMEWORK CLUB
 ## Who are we?
 We are a group of 4 high schoolers who love to code.
-Each of us has our specialties, but in hackathons, we come together to make something unique.
+Each of us has our specialties, but in projects, we come together to make something unique.
 ## Specializations & Roles *(Languages in order of knowledge)*
 **Ayonull - Project Lead & Fullstack Developer**
 * Languages🔤: Python, C++, SQL, PHP, HTML, CSS